Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 M950 H1 C"121.out0" T1                       ; create nozzle heater output on 121.out0 and map it to sensor 1
 ```

 NOTE: When using M950 to create a heater, RRF 3.4 allows multiple port names to be provided, separated by the '+' sign.
 The maximum number of ports that may be used depends on the board.
 Any CAN address at the start of the port name string applies to all the port names.
-For example, if you were using the 3 heater outputs of a Duet 3 Expansion 3HC as one heater:
+For example, if you were using the 2 heater outputs of a Duet 3 Expansion 3HC as one heater:

 ```
-M950 H0 C"1.out0+out1+out2" T0            ; create bed heater output on 1.out0, 1.out1 and 1.out2 and map it to sensor 0
+M950 H0 C"1.out0+out1" T0            ; create bed heater output on 1.out0, 1.out1 and 1.out2 and map it to sensor 0
 ```

+There is a limit on the number of ports a heater can use.
+See the [Configuration limits](https://docs.duet3d.com/User_manual/RepRapFirmware/RepRapFirmware_overview#firmware-configuration-limits) here.

 ### Fans